Heimdal Security Review: Quick Expert Summary

 - Premium Security Home.
 Includes all of Heimdal’s features in the same program.

-Heimdal’s pricing is around the industry standard for premium antivirus software, but it doesn’t provide nearly as many useful features as similarly-priced competitors.
-Norton 360 includes far more additional features for just a few more dollars, Malwarebytes offers a super-cheap basic scanner for users on a budget, and Bitdefender provides lightweight cloud-based scanning for users looking for advanced protection that won’t slow down their systems.
+You can test each of the paid plans risk-free with a 30-day free trial and a 30-day money-back guarantee.
+The pricing is around the industry standard for premium antivirus software, but bear in mind Heimdal doesn’t provide as many features as similarly-priced competitors.
+For example, Norton 360 includes more additional features for just a few more dollars, and Malwarebytes offers a super-cheap basic scanner for users on a budget.

 Heimdal Threat Prevention Home — Real-Time Security Features

 Heimdal Threat Prevention Home costs $34.98 / year and provides some really helpful real-time security features:

 - Deep packet inspection.
 Includes DarkLayer Guard and VectorN Detection.

 - Patch & Asset Management.
 Provides automatic software updates and one-click software installation.

 This plan is ok for advanced users who already have a good antivirus but want to supplement their protection with Heimdal’s deep packet inspection service.
 While premium antiviruses like Norton and Bitdefender provide sufficient protection for most home users, Heimdal Threat Prevention Home is a good option for adding another layer of network security.